square/maker/src/components/Modal/README.md

 ### Stacking modals

 It's possible to stack modals, i.e. open another modal from inside a modal.
+Simply call `modalApi.open` from within one modal to open another on top.
+Each modal can be closed by calling `modalApi.close`, but if you'd like to close all of them at once then call `modalApi.closeAll`.

 ```vue
 <template>